 Parent/Guardian and Teacher Conference dates are announced on the school calendar and website.
-An invitation for parents/guardians to schedule conferences will be sent home before conference dates, and parents/guardians must schedule individual conferences through an online program that is accessed via a link on the school's website.
+An invitation for parents/guardians to schedule conferences will be sent home before conference dates, and parents/guardians must schedule individual conferences through an online program.
 The link does not become available on the website until approximately ten days before conferences.
 It is impossible to schedule all parents/guardians on conference dates, but teachers are available for meetings by appointment at any time throughout the school year.